Best Shopify SEO Strategies for Growth

 A 301 redirect quickly moves site visitors and search engines towards a new page when an old URL is no longer being used.
 Whether these pages are gone because of site maintenance detailed above, or the simple churn of products no longer being offered, you never want someone to end up with a “404 page not found” message.

-You’ll find the option in a store’s setting under “Navigation” and then “URL Redirects.”
+To fix broken links, look for the option in a store’s setting under “Navigation” and then “URL Redirects.”

 But be careful not to fall into the trap that many marketers and agencies get caught in, which is relying too heavily on 301 redirects.
 These are great as a fall-back to point users to the correct page so they don’t hit that dreaded 404.
 But these redirects should not replace the process of updating links on your client’s site, as well as external links, to point to the new URL.